 When to see a doctor

 Rotator cuff injuries are most often caused by progressive wear and tear of the tendon tissue over time.
 Repetitive overhead activity or prolonged bouts of heavy lifting can irritate or damage the tendon.
-The rotator cuff can also be injured in a single incident during falls or accidents.
+The rotator cuff also can be injured in a single incident during falls or accidents.

 The following factors may increase the risk of having a rotator cuff injury:

 • Age.
 The risk of a rotator cuff injury increases with age.
-Rotator cuff tears are most common in people older than 60.
+Rotator cuff tears are most common in people older than 50.

 • Some occupations.
 Jobs that require repetitive overhead arm motions, such as carpentry or house painting, can damage the rotator cuff over time.